 Formulate a request containing your data as raw unstructured text, in JSON.

-Post the request to the endpoint established during sign-up, appending the desired resource: sentiment analysis, key phrase extraction, or language detection.
+Post the request to the endpoint established during sign-up, appending the desired resource: sentiment analysis, key phrase extraction, language detection, or entity identification.

 Stream or store the response locally.
 Depending on the request, results are either a sentiment score, a collection of extracted key phrases, or a language code.

 Output is returned as a single JSON document, with results for each text document you posted, based on ID.
 You can subsequently analyze, visualize, or categorize the results into actionable insights.